 Taking the Lovecraft theme that is one of the most frequently used in board games, Fantasy Flight Games managed to create something new and special – a co-op game of many subsystems that come together almost flawlessly to create engaging, coherent and suspenseful stories time after time after time.
 Put on your fedora hat and collect your occult research.
 We are going to save the world or have a blast trying in Eldritch Horror.

 A party of adventurers delves into the dungeon for riches and glory.
 The classic (or tired as less generous gamers might say) premise gets a unique treatment in Dungeon Roll – a wonderfully compact dice game from Tasty Minstrel Games.
-The cool factor of the custom dice fails to translate into anything substantial, but the game seems to be perfectly content with that.
+They aren’t exactly reinventing the wheel — there are thousands of card games and RPGs that require a dice roller or custom dice, but the dice were a major selling point for this game and the cool factor of the custom dice fails to translate into anything substantial, however, the game seems to be perfectly content with that.

 Everyone likes trains.
 The old-timey charm of the whistles, the rhythm of the wheels, the chugging of the engine harkens back to a simpler time.
 It is no coincidence then, that simplicity is the most salient feature of a board game that takes an exceedingly plain concept of set collection and crafts it into one of the most broadly appealing games you’ll find – Ticket to Ride.